brikis98/yevgeniy-brikman-homepage/_posts/2011-08-09-i-survived-30-day-blog-fitness.md

 own entries](http://engineering.linkedin.com/34/play-framework-and-async-io),
 I also help other people write theirs.

-The 30 day blog challenge proved to be a wonderful training ground for this role.
+The 30-day blog challenge proved to be a wonderful training ground for this role.
 Knowing I had to write an entry every night, regardless of how crazy my schedule was, taught me to write quickly, edit mercilessly, and just get things done.
 I've still got plenty to learn, but practice definitely makes